Jcabarus/personal/projects/assembly-emulator/assembly.md

             [] Comment

         [] Rewrite:
-            [/] mov, add, sub
+            [*] mov, add, sub

     Issue:
-        [/] 8-bit registers are not initialized properly, fixed - type casting [] mov for 8-bit register is not working as intended, fixed - logic error
+        [] 8-bit registers are not initialized properly [] mov for 8-bit register is not working as intended

     Notes:
         Stack pointers are 16-bit register